moeenmeigooni/peptide-conductance/README.md

-Directories organized by amino acid composition.
+Directories are organized by amino acid composition.

 `build` folder contains all files necessary for creating 16 replicates of the given peptide with randomized phi,psi angles. `build.sh` runs necessary scripts.
 Packages/softwares used include: